Check if Text Message/Whatsapp/Telegram or iMessage is from a Scammer

 What we investigate

-We check 7 different signals to check if the QR Code links is trustworthy.
+We check 7 different signals to determine the submitted image for risk signals.

 AI-generated or manipulated image detection